Animal Admittance Policy

-The purpose of the animal admittance policy is to inform building users of which animals are permitted in the building and when permission is required.
+The purpose of this policy is to inform building users of when animals are permitted at Duncan Place room hires, groups, classes and events, and when animals are not permitted

 Overview